tomorrow56/ESP32FwUploader/README.md

 #### `void setDebug(bool enable)`
 Enable or disable debug logging to Serial.

+#### `void setDarkMode(bool enable)`
+Set the color mode for the web interface (true for dark mode, false for light mode).

 #### `void loop()`
-Must be called in the main loop to handle reboot timing.
+Must be called in the main loop to handle automatic reboot after successful updates.

 ### Callbacks